autistic-symposium/mev-toolkit/README.md

 * This repository contains my notes, scripts, code through my journey into stateful blockchains and miner profit.

 * **[Flashbots](https://github.com/flashbots/pm)** maintains a proof-of-concept communication channel for users to send their Ethereum transactions directly to miners.
-It was created as part of Flashbots' goal to mitigate the negative externalities and existential risks posed by MEV to smart-contract blockchains.

 ---